 A stainless steel reusable water bottle such as a Hydro Flask water bottle is much easier to clean than a plastic reusable water bottle.
 Plastic reusable water bottles can get scratched or cracked and bacteria can end up in-between those cracks and scratches.
 Stainless steel is much stronger and more durable and naturally repels bacteria.

 Do not put your flask through the dishwasher or soak the exterior in hot water.
 The dishwasher can get hot enough to affect the insulation property of the flask.
-The high temperatures can also discolor the powder coat.
+The high temperatures with the dishwashing liquid can also discolor the powder coat.
 Similarly, soaking your entire flask in hot water can discolor the powder coat.

 You can use white distilled vinegar for a deeper cleaning it.
 It will help you remove any stains or discolorations on the inside of your Hydro Flask.
 I recommend putting in one-half of a cup of vinegar in the flask.
 Then gently swirl it around the flask so that it can wash any affected areas.
 Once the vinegar is swirled, let it sit undisturbed inside the Hydro Flask for around 5 minutes.
 After 5 minutes, just rinse it out with warm water.
 This process can be repeated if needed.

 You can use lemon juice if you don’t want to use vinegar.
 Lemon juice not only acts as a cleanser but also works in removing stains and odors from your Hydro Flask.
 Its acidic nature makes it a good anti-microbial agent, but safe to come in contact with any food containers.

 I recommend that you take half a lemon, and squeeze the juice into your Hydro Flask.
 Pour warm water into the flask, and allow it to sit inside for about half an hour.
 After the half-hour just rinse it out with warm water and let it dry.
 This process can be repeated if needed.